Traditional Outsourced Sales Management is most often delivered in one of two models, a complete…

 - How were you introduced (referred) to your prospect?

 - What have you identified as their key buying motives or pain points?

-- Did you establish agreement to be introduced to all buyers involved in the decision yet?
+- Have you yet established an agreement to be introduced to all buyers involved in the decision?
 If so, how did that conversation go?

 - What can you tell us about your prospects’ buying process?

 - If you did not meet your activity goals last week, what will be this weeks goal and your commitment to attaining it?